Resources

 Login Codes and Security Messages

 Many businesses use text-based codes to protect customer accounts.
-An enterprise SMS gateway provides you with the speed you need for this flow.
-One-time codes and security alerts arrive almost at once, even when traffic increases.
+A secure enterprise messaging gateway provides the speed needed for this application-to-person (A2P) flow.

-Slow delivery can frustrate users during login.
+Slow delivery can frustrate mobile users during login.
 A gateway keeps the process smooth so your customers can complete secure actions and ensure compliance with texting laws.

 Appointment Scheduling and Reminders

-Since texts reach people sooner than email, your customers stay informed about upcoming visits.
 It also cuts down on manual tasks for your staff who would otherwise place calls or send emails one by one.

 Order Tracking and Delivery Information

-You can send alerts, order confirmations, shipping updates, or pickup codes through your SMS gateway.
 This improves the customer experience and keeps your operation in sync during busy seasons.

 Sales and Support Messaging